New York State Education Department (NYSED) - Office of Bilingual Education and World Languages (OBEWL)

 GrantWatch ID#: 182489

-The contract(s) resulting from this RFP will be for a term anticipated to begin July 1, 2018 and to end June 30, 2023 (five years).
+The contract(s) resulting from the RFP will be for a term anticipated to begin January 1, 2019 and to end December 31, 2023 (five years).

-Each application must be submitted by an eligible Institution of Higher Education (IHE), as lead applicant, in partnership with at least one eligible Local Education Agency (LEA), as defined below.
+Each application must be submitted by an eligible Institution of Higher Education (IHE) in New York City, as lead applicant, in partnership with at least one eligible Local Education Agency (LEA), as defined below.

 Eligible IHEs with NYS certified programs in Bilingual Education leading to a bilingual extension, and/or English to Speakers of Other Languages (ESOL) program leading to a certification in ESOL.

-Eligible LEA - a public school district within New York State that had at least 500 English Language Learners/Multilingual Learners enrolled in the 2016- 2017 school year (See Attachment A).
+Eligible LEA - NYC Department of Education as an entity or a NYC Community school district within the New York City region that had at least 500 English Language Learners/Multilingual Learners enrolled in the 2016- 2017 school year.

 1. Must receive and administer the grant funds and submit the required reports to account for the use of grant funds